 FastDDS Interoperability

-HDDS is certified compatible with eProsima FastDDS 2.x.
+HDDS is certified compatible with eProsima FastDDS.

 Requirements